percona/percona-xtradb-cluster/doc/source/wsrep-system-index.rst

    (or disable it completely
    if you don't mind joiner node waiting for state transfer indefinitely).

-.. variable:: wsrep_sst_donor_rejects_queries

-   :cli: ``--wsrep-sst-donor-rejects-queries``
-   :conf: Yes
-   :scope: Global
-   :dyn: Yes
-   :default: OFF

-Defines whether the node should reject blocking client sessions when it is serving as a donor during a blocking state transfer method (when :variable:`wsrep_sst_method` is set to ``mysqldump`` or ``rsync``).
-This is disabled by default, meaning that the node accepts such queries.

-If you enable this variable, queries will return the ``Unknown command`` error.
-This can be used to signal load-balancer that the node isn't available.

 .. variable:: wsrep_sst_method

    :cli: ``--wsrep-sst-method``